graphile/graphile.github.io/src/pages/postgraphile/custom-queries.md

       headline ilike ('%' || search || '%') or
       body ilike ('%' || search || '%')
-  -- End the function declaring the language we used as SQL and add the -- `STABLE` marker so PostGraphQL knows its a query and not a mutation.
+  -- End the function declaring the language we used as SQL and add the -- `STABLE` marker so PostGraphile knows its a query and not a mutation.
   $$ language sql stable;
 ```